KrunalKadtan/JavaScript/Notes.md

 cards.push(10)
 console.log(cards)  // [4, 7, 10]
 ```
+We can add new element at the beginning of the array using `unshift` method.

 - We can remove last element of the array using `pop` method as below,
 ```js